import numpy as np

 """

-For compatibility with the class we need a method that only returns the latent variable but not the mean and
+For compatibility with the class, this method only returns the latent variable

-log variance.
-The mean and log variance are stored in the class attributes so that they can be accessed by the
+class attributes so that they can be accessed by the get_loss method.

 Parameters